Melanie Leupolz

-Melanie Leupolz (born 14 April 1994) is a former German professional footballer who last played as a midfielder for Liga F club Real Madrid.
+Melanie Leupolz (born 14 April 1994) is a German former professional footballer who played as a midfielder.

-From 2013 until 2023, she also played for the Germany national team.
+Leupolz played for SC Freiburg and Bayern Munich in Germany's 2.
+Frauen-Bundesliga/Frauen-Bundesliga, Chelsea in England's Women's Super League, and Real Madrid in Spain's Liga F. Between 2013 and 2023, she played for the Germany national team.

 Club career

+SC Freiburg

-Leupolz started her career with TSV Ratzenried and TSV Tettnang, then she joined Freiburg in 2010.
-In 2010–11 season, Freiburg was promoted to Bundesliga.
-In the following season, she made her Bundesliga debut on 21 August 2011 and scored a goal in a 2–2 away draw against SC 07 Bad Neuenahr.
+Having spent her youth career with TSV Ratzenried and TSV Tettnang, Leupolz joined 2.
+Frauen-Bundesliga club SC Freiburg in 2010.

+Following success in the 2010–11 season, Freiburg was promoted to the Frauen-Bundesliga, the top tier of German women's football, for the 2011–12 season.
+Leupolz made her Bundesliga debut, and scored her first Bundesliga goal, on 21 August 2011 in a 2–2 away draw against SC 07 Bad Neuenahr.

+Bayern Munich

-In 2014, she joined Bayern Munich.
-She made her debut on 31 August 2014 for Bayern in a 1–1 draw against 1.
-FFC Frankfurt, then she scored her first goal in a 4–0 win over Bayer 04 Leverkusen on 2 October 2014.
-Later on, she managed to win two Bundesliga titles in her first two seasons with Bayern, in 2014–15 and 2015–16.
-In 2018, she extended her contract until 2020.
+In 2014, she joined fellow Bundesliga club Bayern Munich.
+She made her club debut on 31 August 2014 in a 1–1 draw against 1.
+FFC Frankfurt, then scored her first goal for the club in a 4–0 win over Bayer 04 Leverkusen on 2 October 2014.

+In her first two seasons with Bayern, Leupolz won back-to-back Bundesliga titles.

+In 2018, she extended her contract with the club until 2020.
+Leupolz captained Bayern during her time at the club.

+Chelsea

-On 23 March 2020, Leupolz signed for Chelsea.
-On 29 August 2020, she won the FA Community Shield, to be her first title with Chelsea.
-On 13 September, she scored her first goal for Chelsea in a 9–0 win over Bristol City.
-On 16 May 2021, she featured in the Champions League final, where her team lost 4–0 to Barcelona.
+On 23 March 2020, Leupolz signed for Chelsea in the Women's Super League.
+In August, she won the FA Community Shield, her first title with Chelsea.
+On 13 September, she scored her first goal for the club in a 9–0 win over Bristol City.

+On 16 May 2021, Leupolz featured in her first Champions League final; Chelsea lost 4–0 to Barcelona.

-On 7 March 2022, Chelsea announced that she was pregnant, pledged the support of the club's medical team and said she would play no further part in the 2021–22 season.
-Leupolz returned to play for the club at the start of 2023, after giving birth, and was part of the side that won the Super League and FA Cup competitions that season.
+On 7 March 2022, it was announced that Leupolz was pregnant and would not feature in the rest of the season's fixtures.
+Chelsea pledged the support of their medical team.

+In January 2023, following her return from maternity leave, Leupolz signed a new contract with Chelsea which would run until 2026.
+She returned to play three months after giving birth to her son, and was part of the side that won the Women's Super League and FA Cup titles that season.

+Real Madrid

+On 3 July 2024, Leupolz signed with Liga F side Real Madrid.

-Leupolz transferred to Real Madrid on 3 July 2024.
-A year later, she ended her contract with the club, originally set to run until 2026, by announcing her retirement in June 2025.
+In June 2025, she announced her retirement from play, ending her contract with the club which was originally set to run until 2026.

 International career

+Youth

-As an Under-17 international she competed at the 2010 U-17 World Cup, where she scored two goals against South Africa.
-She was the team's captain in the 2011 U-17 European Championship, where she missed the final shot in the penalty shootout in the semifinals against France.
+As part of the Germany under-17 squad, Leupolz competed at the 2010 U-17 World Cup and scored two goals against South Africa.

+She was the team's captain for the 2011 U-17 European Championship.
+Leupolz missed the final penalty during the semifinal penalty shootout against France.